How to List a Production

 The first step is to select which category your production fits into.

-1 -Sounding Board - the work will only be produced if enough tour interest is gained
+- The Idea – the work is in very early stages and may only be produced if enough tour interest is gained, or support is offered

-2 - In Development - the work will be produced and premiered by the time the tour is ready to go
+- In Development – the work has had creative development(s) and will be produced and premiered by the time the tour is ready to go out (must be able to take bookings)

-3- Buy Now - off the shelf, buy anytime, no remount required (production fees do not include travel or touring costs)
+- Buy Now – off the shelf, buy anytime, in repertoire, no remount required (fees do not include travel or touring costs)

 Each category will include different fields to be completed in the production profile, so this needs to be selected before you build your production profile.
 Over time your production may change categories – eg from In Development to Tour Ready, so once you update the category, the extra fields will appear in your profile for you to complete with extra information.